Iamit-kumarI/Portfolio-Backend/README.md

 * 📊 Fetch coding stats from **LeetCode** and **CodeChef**
 * 📩 Send emails via **Gmail SMTP**
-* ⚡ Ready for deployment on **Render** or any cloud platform
+* ⚡ Ready for deployment on any cloud platform
-* 🔧 Easily configurable for personal use

 ---